The Situation in Sumatra

 One of the most important aspects of my job is planning ahead so that Red Rock Roasters has enough green coffee of the quality we need so that we can deliver a steady stream of single origins and blends to our restaurant, hotel, cafe, and grocery store clients, as well as, of course, our devoted home consumers.

 When there is unpredictability in the coffee supply chain, it is my job to have purchased or contracted enough coffee in advance to weather the storm.
 Climate change has been making my job harder for several years now, first due to Central America's leaf rust epidemic, and now because there's been an abnormal amount of rain in Indonesia.
-This is why ours is the only carbon-neutral roastery in New Mexico.
+This is why Red Rock Roasters is the only carbon-neutral roastery in New Mexico.
 Our business is entirely dependent on an agricultural product from the world's most climate-change vulnerable regions.

 Coffee production in Aceh (where both our conventional and Organic/Fair Trade Sumatras come from) is down 50% from the anticipated volume due to weeks and weeks of rain without sunlight in November and December.
 Some provinces are reporting up to a 71% drop in volume.
 Too much rain affects both the coffee plant and the drying process.